 Snark SN All Instrument Clip-On Chromatic Tuner

 Should I get one?
-Yes, but..
-I’d recommend it as a secondary tuner – you know, the one you take with you when you head outside with the guitar in your hands, and couple of friends waiting by a campfire.
-Even if you lose it – it’s no biggie – for $8 you can get another one!
+Yes, but.. we’d recommend it as a secondary tuner – you know, the one you take with you when you head outside with the guitar in your hands, and couple of friends waiting by a campfire.
+Even if you lose it – it’s no big deal – for couple of bucks you can get another one!

 Korg AW2G Clip-on Chromatic Guitar Tuner